orbs-network/validator-instructions/public/orbs-public-beta.md

 To provision the resources required for the node:

-    strela create -f orbs-node.json --orbs-private-key $(cat path/to/orbs-private-key.txt)
+    strela create -f orbs-node-beta.json --orbs-private-key $(cat path/to/orbs-private-key.txt)

 Terraform files corresponding to nodes can be found in the folder defined in `cachePath` and should be backed up.

 If needed, the command to remove all resources provisioned for the node is:

-    strela destroy -f orbs-node.json
+    strela destroy -f orbs-node-beta.json

 ### IMPORTANT! ###
-After deployment make sure to backup and securely store -
+After deployment **make sure to backup and securely store** -
 1. __Orbs keys__ (and any other credentials you used and configured, such as SSH keys)
 2. __`_terraform` folder contents__ - these are required to destroy or redeploy the node
 3. The __`orbs-node.json`__ file

-### Registering to the Orbs public network
+### Registering to the Orbs public beta

-In order to register on the network, please follow [the Validator Registration process](https://github.com/orbs-network/orbs-ethereum-contracts/blob/master/voting/ethereum/instructions/validator_registration.md)
+In order to register on the network, pleaseuse the tool at [Guardian Registration](https://guardians.orbs.network/registration)

 Contact Orbs after registration is done.

 ### What happens after deployment

-Once the deployment finishes, the node goes through several stages:
-1. First it will wait for the Ethereum node to finish syncing - this can take several hours and until that is done, the node will not be operational
-2. It will then bootstrap the initial network configuration.
-3. It will retrieve the network topology from an Ethereum contract to learn who are its other peers and connect to them.

-At that point if everything passes and the node is part of the topology, it will start syncing with other nodes.
+Once the deployment finishes, the node will start the various Orbs node services and, once it is part of the topology, it will start syncing with other nodes.

 ### How to inspect the network health

-Now, your node has joined the network and should be syncing the existing blocks.

-To inspect your node operation on every virtual chain, Orbs has developed a special inspection route available on each node that provides access to node metrics.
-To access the metrics, navigate to `http://$NODE_IP/vchains/1100000/metrics` replacing __$NODE_IP__ with your node IP.

-You node will not be able to respond to any requests until its Ethereum node finished syncing - this can take several hours from deploy.

-The JSON you see will include a property called `BlockStorage.BlockHeight`, which indicates the block height that the network is currently on.
-Try refreshing this metrics page a couple of times, you should see this value increasing.

-If this is the case it means that the network is alive and healthy.
+[TBD_FIX_ME_KIRILL]

 __Congratulations!__

 ## Troubleshooting
+[TBD_FIX_ME_KIRILL]

-1. If you get an Terraform error that your IP does not exist, check whether the combination of ip and region is correct in the node configuration file (`orbs-node.json`)
+1. If you get an Terraform error that your IP does not exist, check whether the combination of ip and region is correct in the node configuration file (`orbs-node-beta.json`)

 2. If the metrics page does not respond, it could be that the Ethereum node did not finish syncing - this takes several hours.

-3. If you are having trouble with Ethereum node, add `"ethereumEndpoint": "http://eth.orbs.com"` to your `node.json` and redeploy the node (`strela destroy` and then `strela create` as usual).
+3. If you are having trouble with Ethereum node, add `"ethereumEndpoint": "http://eth.orbs.com"` to your `orbs-node-beta.json` and redeploy the node (`strela destroy` and then `strela create` as usual).
 If you have your own synced Ethereum node, you can use it as a value for `ethereumEndpoint`.
 We only provide `eth.orbs.com` for your convenience.
 Our long term goal is to use the Ethereum node that belongs to the Orbs node.

+4. If you're having Terraform errors, check your clock [TBD_FIX_ME_KIRILL]

-4. Contact Orbs for any other issues
+5. Contact Orbs for any other issues